aakashthakare/mmmr/README.md

-# mmmr
+# Multi Module Multi Repository Setup with Gradle

-Multi Module Multi Repository Setup with Gradle
+Setting up gradle multi-module projects where individual submodules can be pushed in separate Git repositories.